 Another critical attribute of photometry-based imagers is dynamic range; that is: the number of grayscale values that can be discerned in an image.
 An image sensor with a broader dynamic range enables the photometry-based camera to detect subtle variations on surfaces caused by shadows or reflections of light (e.g., shadows that indicate an improperly-seated screw, or spectral reflections that indicate a metal component on a metal surface).
 The broad dynamic range of photometry-based systems make them a close to match human visual perception of contrast variations.

 This capability, coupled with their high resolution, enables photometry-based vision systems to capture and classify small and low-contrast defects with extreme precision.
-The imaging advantages that ensure low image noise (particularly with an internally cooled sensors, like those in Radiant’s ProMetric® imaging photometers and colorimeters), also help to maintain processing speed—the clearer the captured image, the faster the system can analyze the most discernable details.
+The imaging advantages that ensure low image noise (like those provided by Radiant’s ProMetric® Imaging Photometers and Colorimeters), also help to maintain processing speed—the clearer the captured image, the faster the system can analyze the most discernable details.

 In some cases, a photometry-based imaging system can detect defects so subtle that they go unnoticed by human inspectors.
 These might include light scratches on glass, hairline gap variations between keys in a keyboard, or the absence of tiny black screws from a black surface.